Private guides and guided tours in Cyprus

 Walking tour in PaphosWalking Trip: Introduction to Xeros Potamos Valley and Vouni Panagias

-- Caledonia Waterfalls - very pretty walking trail crossing the stream, Platres, Platres
+- Caledonia Waterfalls trail, Platres, Platres

-- Old Kakopetria village, Nicosia, Kakopetria village
+- Old part of Kakopetria village, Nicosia, Kakopetria village

 Guide Licensing Information for Cyprus